Traditional Camp is offered each week from June 8-August 28, 2020

 Campers will rotate through all of our Traditional Day Camp activities throughout the week.

 Campers swim at least once a day (weather permitting) in our pool or the pond.
+Campers will be swim tested on their first day and are able to re-test throughout summer as they progress.
 Group swim lessons are included two days a week for full time campers up to age 9 in our Traditional Day Camps.
 Part-time campers will receive swim lessons at least one day per week.

-Basics of bow and arrow safety, care and function with lots of target practice.
+Basics of bow and arrow safety, care and function with lots of target practice and archery games.

 OUTDOOR LIVING SKILLS